You have a great website!

-Susan's reply: Thanks for your nice compliments about the site!
+Thanks for your nice words about Boston Discovery Guide!

-The "official" street address for the Black Falcon Cruise Terminal is One Black Falcon Avenue.
-I'm glad you asked, because if you do a web search, you'll see other addresses listed, such as Summer Street and Boylston Street, but they're totally incorrect.
-I didn't realize that I didn't have the address on my site, but I've just now added it to the Black Falcon page.
+The "official" street address for the Black Falcon Cruise Terminal (recently renamed Flynn Black Falcon Cruise Terminal) is One Black Falcon Avenue.
+Good that you asked, because if you do a web search, you'll see other addresses listed, such as Summer Street and Boylston Street, but they're totally incorrect.

-The easiest and fastest way to get the Black Falcon Terminal (you may also see it called "CruisePort") from Boston Logan Airport is by water taxi - there's a note about it in the "Essentials" box right above the map.
-You'll see signs for the water taxis at the airport, and just let the dispatcher know that you want to go to the Black Falcon Terminal.
-It's a very short ride - less that 10 minutes - but have your camera out as you'll get some terrific shots of downtown Boston.
+You'll see signs for the water taxis at the airport.
+Follow the signs, and let the water taxi dispatcher know that you want to go to the Cruise Terminal.
+It's a very short ride - less that 10 minutes - but have your camera or phone handy as you can get some terrific shots of downtown Boston.

 Hope you have a wonderful time in Boston - and a terrific cruise!

 Transportation Solved & Luggage Stored?
 Best Ways to Tour Boston

 Now that your luggage is stored, check out Boston tours for fun ways to see the city!